Hiring International Scholars & Employees

 - Departments should assist student employees with following the visa regulations by ensuring that they do not work beyond 20 hours a week during the academic quarters.

-- Employment eligiblity for an F-1 or J-1 student ends on the date of their visa document (I-20/DS-2019); or when they stop being an enrolled student at UCI (for example, they graduate or withdraw).
+- Employment eligibility for an F-1 or J-1 student ends on the date of their UCI visa document (I-20/DS-2019); employment eligibility may end earlier that the date of the I-20/DS-2019 if the student employee is no longer enrolled at UCI (for example, they graduate or withdraw).

 - Refer to your department HR representative with questions about the UCI hiring process and/or hiring paperwork.